Explanation User Interfaces: A Systematic Literature Review: Results

-\section{\texorpdfstring{RQ1.
+\revi{The 13 dimensions identified in the literature review predominantly reflect either a human-centered or algorithmic perspective.
+For example, aspects related to user validation (e.g., visual mode, type of study) belong to the former category, while aspects related to the AI model (e.g., AI task, type of data) fall into the latter.
+The only exception is the \textit{evaluation construct} dimension, which is equally applicable to both perspectives.
+Moreover, data from each dimension were used to answer one or more research questions.} A complete description of the \revi{extracted} dimensions and their corresponding research questions is presented in \cref{tab:research_dimensions}.

+\subsection{\texorpdfstring{RQ1.
 What influences the design of \acp{XUI}?}{RQ1.
 What influences the design of XUIs?}}

-This research question investigates what influences \acp{XUI} design, identifying the critical elements (e.g., constraints and considerations) that guide it.
+This research question investigates \revi{the factors that influence} \acp{XUI} design, identifying the critical elements (e.g., constraints and considerations) that guide it.
 Our analysis examines the problem space from two perspectives.
 From a human-centred perspective, we focus on the domain of the application and the target users to whom the interface is designed.
-From an algorithmic perspective, we analyse the underlying AI layer, focusing on the type of data utilised.

-\subsection{Application Domains}
+From an algorithmic perspective, we analyse \revi{the type of data utilised by} the underlying AI layer. \paragraph{\revi{Summary of findings}} \revi{High-stakes domains (e.g., health, finance) more commonly employ \acp{XUI}, which are generally used by domain experts (e.g., physicians).
+Moreover, \ac{AI} systems behind \acp{XUI} typically work with tabular and image data (e.g., patient data, medical scans). \acp{XUI} used in the finance domain, albeit high-stakes, are also intended for non-expert users and tend to utilize time-series and tabular data.}

+\subsubsection{\revi{Application Domains}}

 The analysis of application domains, reported in \Cref{tab:domain_data}, highlights the prominence of \acp{XUI} in high-stakes fields such as health and finance \cite{He2024VMS, Esfahani2024Preference, Barda2020Qualitative, Wang2021CNN, DBLP:journals/ijmms/KimCPPNJL23, DBLP:conf/chi/BhattacharyaEXMOS2024,MezaMartinez2023Does, Purificato2023Use}.
 These domains, characterised by their critical decision-making requirements, align closely with the ones in which \ac{XAI} is extremely useful \cite{Combi2022Manifesto}.
 However, underexplored areas like mobility \cite{Antar24VIME, DBLP:conf/chi/SchneiderHRGTG21}, cybersecurity \cite{desolda2023explanations, stites2021sage, wu2021android}, and education \cite{DBLP:conf/cscw/ShenHWH23, Shin2022XDesign} suggest opportunities for expanding the impact of \acp{XUI} into new contexts.
 The number of domains reinforces the broad applicability of \acp{XUI} solutions across various sectors.